cheginit/camels_netcdf/README.md

-# CAMELS dataset in Zarr/Feather formats
+# CAMELS dataset in NetCDF/Feather formats

 ## Motivation

 The CAMELS datasets are now provided in an ideal format and takes a bit of data processing to convert them to useful and convenient dataframes.
-So, I decided to use the beloved `zarr` and `feather` formats to make the dataset more accessible!
+So, I decided to use the beloved `netcdf` and `feather` formats to make the dataset more accessible!

 ## Methodology